Peer Response: Paper 1

 Two benefits of peer response: 1) you get feedback from a classmate on your paper before submitting it for a grade; 2) examining the strengths and weaknesses of someone else's writing can help you recognize strengths and weaknesses in your own.

-1. Consider whether the introduction is neutral throughout Point out specific sentences in the intro that might give away the author's viewpoint.
+1. Evaluate the introduction, looking especially for places that are not neutral, or where the author appears to answer the question before raising it.
 Also consider whether the introduction is adequately developed.
 If the paragraph seems at all brief or hasty—anything less than half a page—suggest specific, concrete ways of setting up the topic more effectively or in greater depth.
-(Avoid saying simply "expand": suggest how the paragraph might be expanded).
+(Avoid saying simply "expand": suggest how the paragraph might be expanded.)

 Golden Rules